lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 > It's possible that if I hadn't taken a meander through management, I would have gotten to Staff sooner.
 That said, I don't regret doing it, and I learned a lot about how people think, how organizations are run, and how larger projects are prioritized.
 All of these have continued to help me do my job on the IC track and likely helped me further get promoted to Senior Staff.
 While I do think it's distinctly possible that it slowed down when I got to Staff, I'm actually less sure for the next level - I think there's a real chance I would have hung out at Staff longer without it.
 All of this is to say that even though I didn't take the most direct route, I still learned a lot that has helped me out long term.

-The final caveat I'd give for someone considering this switch is that people management is bigger than simply maximizing your trajectory to a Staff Engineer role.
+The final caveat I'd give for someone considering this switch is that people management is bigger than simply maximizing your trajectory to a Staff engineer role.
 You'll have a profound impact on the folks you support as a manager, and if you take it on with the wrong motivations, you'll regret the experience, but not nearly as much as your team will.
 If you're motivated to help your team grow and succeed, then go ahead and do it; if you're only doing it for yourself, then don't.

 ## A semi-permeable boundary